Breaking the Cycle of Passive Aggressive Business Cultures

 Building Employee Satisfaction into Company Systems

-In order for employee satisfaction to represent a true company competitive advantage the issue needs to be explored whether these supported advantages are equal if not better to the competitive advantages of the company’s competitor.
-This can be easily evaluated by whether or not the company’s employees (once they left the company) are successful working elsewhere in the industry.
-If they are not, the strategic initiatives should be revaluated since the company’s employees, which represent a key competitive advantage (particularly in the knowledge and service industries), are being rejected by the company’s competitors.
+The issue needs to be explored for employee satisfaction to represent a true company competitive advantage.
+It is important to assess if these supported advantages match the competitive advantages of the company’s competitor.
+They should be equal to, if not better than, the competitor’s strengths.
+This can be easily evaluated by checking if the company’s employees are successful in the industry after leaving.
+If they are not, the strategic initiatives should be revaluated.
+This is important because the company’s employees represent a key competitive advantage.
+They are particularly crucial in the knowledge and service industries.
+However, they are being rejected by the company’s competitors.

-When the value of (and opportunity that is represented by) employee satisfaction is not harnessed the company’s competitors are likely to help.
+When the value of employee satisfaction is not harnessed, competitors are likely to seize the opportunity.
 For this reason it is critical that companies are emphasizing employee satisfaction in tandem with development, training, and growth.
-A company that attempts to develop employee key competencies without focusing on the employee’s satisfaction is not only leveraging resources inefficiently but is also likely producing outcomes that are rivaled by the teams of the company’s competitors.
+A company that attempts to develop employee key competencies without focusing on the employee’s satisfaction is leveraging resources inefficiently.
+It is also likely producing outcomes that are rivaled by the teams of the company’s competitors.

-“Opportunities to improve employee satisfaction that are not leveraged (within a framework of competency development) by one company represent opportunities afforded, without strategic action required, by the company’s competitors.
+“Opportunities to improve employee satisfaction can arise frequently.
+If one company doesn’t leverage them within a framework of competency development, these opportunities become available to the competition.
+These opportunities require no strategic action by the competitors.
 This remains true whether the missed opportunity is accidental (i.e., the need was not identified) or intended (i.e., the employee’s development was ignored).”

 Business Consultant